MessageCloud/gateway-php/README.md

 ## Documentation

-If you would rather build on top of the Gateway API from scratch, further documentation can be found on the [txtNation Wiki](http://wiki.txtnation.com/).
+If you would rather build on top of the Gateway API from scratch, further documentation can be found in the [txtNation Gateway docs](https://docs.messagecloud.com/article/114-gateway).

 ## Prerequisites